saferugdev/cmc-sniper-bot/README.md

-COINMARKETCAP NEW BSC LISTINGS SNIPER BOT
+https://saferug.money COINMARKETCAP NEW BSC LISTINGS SNIPER BOT

 # How to use:

-## Donations accepted!!
-Just go to https://saferug.money and buy presale.

 ### Preparation: